kingstinct/react-native-healthkit/README.md

 ## Clinical Records

-For accessing Clinical Records use old version (3.x) or use specific branch ""
+For accessing Clinical Records use old version (3.x) or use specific branch "including-clinical-records"

 ## Android alternatives